syndio/data-engineer-interview/README.md

     ```bash
     pip install dbt-core dbt-sqlite
     ```
 3. In `models/staging/`, build the staging model `stg_employees` using `source('employees', 'raw_employees')`.
-Apply necessary cleaning and casting.
+Apply any necessary cleaning and casting.
 4. In `models/marts/`, build a clean `employees` dimension model by selecting and appropriately renaming/casting columns from `stg_employees`.
 5. Build the necessary models (potentially including intermediate models, though the structure is up to you) to create a final mart model that addresses the **Business Problem** defined above.
 You might name the final model `mart_employee_compensation_comparison` or choose another appropriate name.
-6. In your models' `schema.yml` files, define appropriate tests (e.g., not_null, unique, referential integrity, custom tests) and provide clear `description`s for each model and its columns.
+6. In your models' `schema.yml` files, define appropriate tests, and provide clear `description`s for each model and its columns.
 7. Run and test your models:
     ```bash
     # You might need to specify profiles dir and target depending on your setup